Skip to content

 Stainless steel – reliable and versatile

-The result is a steel that retains Japanese precision but requires less care – perfect for daily use in both professional and private kitchens.
+The result is a steel that retains the Japanese precision but requires less care – perfect for daily use in both professional and private kitchens.

 3. Which finish appeals to you the most?